-There may be substantial sales of our common stock under the selling stockholder resale prospectus after the effective date of the registration statement, which could cause our stock price to drop.
+There may be substantial sales of our common stock under the selling stockholder resale prospectus after the effective date of this registration statement, which could cause our stock price to drop.

-This prospectus also registers on behalf of selling stockholders a total of 1,076,000 shares of our common stock purchased from us in a private placement that was completed in January 2013.
-There are currently no agreements or understandings in place with these selling stockholders to restrict their sale of those shares after the effective date of the registration statement.
+The registration statement of which this prospectus forms a part also registers on behalf of selling stockholders a total of 1,076,000 shares of our common stock purchased from us in a private placement that was completed in January 2013.
+There are currently no agreements or understandings in place with these selling stockholders to restrict their sale of those shares after the effective date of this registration statement.
 Sales of a substantial number of shares of our common stock by the selling stockholders at such time could cause the market price of our common stock to drop (possibly below the price offered in this offering) and could impair our ability to raise capital in the future by selling additional securities.